Starting Over: Life With a Permanent Disability

 - Although your body may be unable to carry out the same tasks it once did, your mind still has the knowledge and experience gained, so consulting or other work may be valuable and worthwhile.

 - Explore the interests that you didn’t have time for when you were putting in 40 + hours at work each week.

 - Remain engaged with friends and family – they love you for who you are, not where you worked.

-If you have become disabled as a result of a workplace injury, contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to learn more about how we can help you move forward.
+If you have become disabled as a result of a workplace injury, contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to learn more about how we can help you move forward.